rahul-aut-ind/service-user/.reading/readme.md

 ##### database indexes

 For the dummy service that I created and the simplistic approach I have taken to query the database, gorm would go ahead and create an Index on the ID column which is the primary key of the table besides a few others like email and its default deleted_at.
 As the functionalities grow and there is need of querying data with more columns, to improve efficiency of queries I would add more indexes as required on the gorm model definition.
 This will ensure that the required indices are created when gorm autoMigrates the model/table.
+For the DynamoDB table, a global secondary index is created which not just facilitates in getting sorted history of user's image data but also ensures better query response.

 ##### database read replicas